Do you have time to work out? Of course you do!

 - Laying face down, support yourself with your forearms and your toes.
 Make sure you keep both your abdomen and back straight.

-- Keep this position for 30 seconds.
-And don’t forget to squeeze your glutes and abs.
+- Hold this position for 30 seconds.
+Lastly, don’t forget to squeeze your glutes and abs.

 - Start by imitating the form of a stride or a lunge.